thurloat/GAEImages/README.markdown

-# GAEImages
-## An Image uploading model & widget for Django App Engine
+## GAEImages - An Image uploading compressor do-hickey for Django App Engine
-### Squishes your image down to 1MB through a couple ways.
-Size first, then compression in flash
+### Squishes your image down to 1MB through size and quality (in that order)
 ****

 ### Destructions as follows